Back to blog

 Frequently Asked Questions

-How Much Does It Cost To Build A FinTech App?
+Is It Better To Build Or Outsource A FinTech App?

 How Long Does FinTech App Development Take?

-A finance utility MVP often takes 12-18 weeks.
-A transactional fintech MVP usually needs 18-32 weeks because integrations, audit trails, security testing, and operational workflows must be tested together.
-Larger regulated platforms are usually phased over 6-12 months or more.
+A finance utility MVP can take 12-18 weeks.
+A transactional fintech MVP usually takes 18-32 weeks because integrations, audit trails, error states, and security testing must be designed together.
+A scale platform is usually delivered in release waves over 6-12 months or more.

 Fintech App DevelopmentApp Cost EstimationComplianceFinancial Software